Jobs and Internships

 We currently offer internships during the following three semesters:

 • Spring: January – April

 • Fall: September – December

 Internship Positions Available

 Internship Department Positions: Please note that while the organization has three departments, CCAI is highly collaborative and team-oriented; therefore, interns will have frequent opportunities to work with all departments throughout the internship.

-Policy: Policy interns research and stay informed of the current adoption and foster care legislation, reports and studies; correspond with and support congressional staff; and assist CCAI’s Director of Policy in planning, outreach and logistics for policy events and legislative briefings on Capitol Hill.
+Policy: Policy interns research and stay informed of the current adoption and foster care legislation, reports and studies; correspond with and support congressional staff; and assist CCAI’s Policy Director in planning, outreach and logistics for policy events and legislative briefings on Capitol Hill.
 Policy interns will have the opportunity to help the CCAI policy team engage with the 117th Congress and advocate for CCAI’s mission of children in families on Capitol Hill.
 NOTE: This position may work remotely and does not need to be based in D.C.

-Programs: Programs interns help facilitate the advocacy and programmatic details of our four core programs: Angels in Adoption®, the Foster Youth Internship (FYI) Program®, National Adoption Day, and 20/20 Vision in addition to various other projects.
+Programs: Programs interns help CCAI's Programs Cooridinator facilitate the advocacy and programmatic details of our four core programs: Angels in Adoption®, the Foster Youth Internship (FYI) Program®, National Adoption Day, and 20/20 Vision in addition to various other projects.
 Responsibilities include communicating with congressional offices, assisting with program design and preparation, research, event coordination, and social media.
 NOTE: This position may work remotely and does not need to be based in D.C.

 - Cover Letter